 8. Wenhua Road Night Market

-Wenhua Road Night Market is a small but pleasant night market in Chiayi.
-It stretches for about four or five blocks and offers a decent selection of street food.
+Wenhua Road night market is a small but pleasant night market in Chiayi.
+It stretches for about four or five blocks and offers a decent selection of Taiwanese street food.
 It’s the most popular night market in Chiayi City.

 The douhua stall featured on the Taiwan episode of Street Food on Netflix can be found here.